Table of Contents Show

 Situated in the heart of Tularosa Basin, White Sands NP is famous for its pristine white gypsum-covered desert which stretches over 275 square miles of area.
 It quietly boasts of being the world’s largest field of gypsum dunes.

-White Sands NP is considered a natural wonder in the list of New Mexico National Parks.
+White Sands NP is considered a natural wonder in the list of National Parks.

 The park gift shop has many things that you can buy, and one of the things that you can definitely purchase is a sand sled.
 You can enjoy going sledding down the dunes and then settle for a long vacation by camping in the backcountry of the park.

-(Check out this link to know more about this nature’s wonder in New Mexico National Parks).
+(Check out this link to know more about nature’s wonder)

 2. Pecos National Historical Park

-Located at the center of the Sangre de Cristo Mountains and surrounded by lush Pinon, Juniper, and Ponderosa pine woodlands, this park is among the national historical site of New Mexico National Parks.
+Located at the center of the Sangre de Cristo Mountains and surrounded by lush Pinon, Juniper, and Ponderosa pine woodlands, this park is among the national historical sites.
 It protects the Indian Pueblos stand, a reminiscence of the people that once thrived there.

-Through the years that rolled by Glorieta Pass became a common corridoor through which immigrants and explorers, conquerers and traders, soldiers and ranchers and tourists passed.
-Pecos had been the heart of native Indian civilization, it had once resounded with the sound of swords and arms, and the fragrance of incense as trade fairs took place in these grounds.
+Through the years that rolled by Glorieta Pass became a common corridor through which immigrants and explorers, conquerers and traders, soldiers and ranchers and tourists passed.
+Pecos had been the heart of native Indian civilization, it had once resounded with the sound of swords and arms, and the fragrance of incense as trade fairs took place on these grounds.

 Pecos National Historical Park shows the history of cultural exchange and varied geographical landscapes.
 This park is equipped with self-guided tours and is the perfect place for lone explorers!